 ARTICLE VII: Rule Changes

 Sec 1: The UFTA has placed a five (5) year moratorium on rule changes starting with the 2010 trial year.
-Rule changes are to be submitted to the National Office of the UFTA by September 1st of the 2015 trial year.
+Rule changes are to be submitted to the National Office of the UFTA by July 31st of the 2020 trial year.
 The submitted rule changes will be sent to all members with the name of the member who submitted the change and will be voted on by paper ballot.
-The ballot must be returned to the National Office of the UFTA by October 15th of the 2015 trial year.
-Rule changes will be sent to all members and posted on the UFTA web site by December 31st of the 2015 trial year.
-The new rules will take effect on Jan 1st of the 2016 trial year.
-The exact time for the Annual members meeting should be announced and included in the information packet sent out prior to the National Championships.
-Each member in good standing may submit a rule change if said rule change is submitted by the stated deadline.
+The ballot must be returned to the National Office of the UFTA as instructed in the ballot that you receive.
+Rule changes will be sent to all members and posted on the UFTA web site by December 31st of the trial year.
+The new rules will take effect on Jan 1st of the next trial year and the new rules will be used at the UFTA Nationals.

 ARTICLE VIII: POINTS TOWARDS A CHAMPIONSHIP AND DOG OF THE YEAR POINTS